JubSteven/JubSteven.github.io/_pages/about.md

     <p><a href="https://lixiny.github.io/">Lixin Yang</a>, <a href="https://colmar-zlicheng.github.io/">Licheng Zhong</a>, <b><u>Pengxiang Zhu</u></b>, Xinyu Zhan, Jian Xu, <a href="http://mvig.org">Cewu Lu</a> </p>
 <!--
   <p>We extend POEM, a framework for multi-view reconstruction presented in CVPR 2023, to enable inputs with flexible camera numbers.
-We propose an optimized design of point-embedded transformer and train the network on multiple datasets to achieve SOTA results on major hand reconstruction datasets.</p> -->
+We propose an optimized design of point-embedded transformer and train the network on multiple datasets to achieve SOTA results on multiple hand reconstruction datasets.
+The method generalizes to unseen datasets. </p> -->
   </div>
 </div>